Books with Characters in Their 20s

 Rosie has always struggled to fit in with her hyper-accomplished family, and now she feels like she’s losing herself while trying to fit everyone else’s definition of perfect.
 When she gets fired from her unfulfilling job, she knows she needs a push to figure out her next steps, and she turns to her great aunt Dotty for help.

-Dotty is a globe-trotting, martini-swilling occasional nudist, and the one person in the family that makes Rosie feel like she can be herself.
+Dotty is a globe-trotting, martini-swilling occasional nudist, and the one person in the family who makes Rosie feel like she can be herself.
 When Dotty dies suddenly, Rosie loses her one ally and begins to spiral.

 But when new details of Dotty’s past begin to emerge through a series of emails from her many friends, Rosie discovers that her aunt’s life wasn’t as charmed as it appeared.
 This is the permission she needs to finally focus on what she really wants for her own life.